Last Updated on 2025-07-21 by Jorge Bastos

 What can you expect during the Coa rock art tours?

 During the tours, you’ll be taken to one of the three significant rock art sites and shown the rocks with the engravings.
-The tour guide will explain their relevance, artistic, and archeological value.
+The tour guide will explain their relevance, artistic value, and archaeological value.
 There’s a lot of information in the Coa Museum, but seeing the originals live and having someone explain the techniques, significance, certainties, and doubts of the archeologists has a much bigger impact.

-We visited the rock art in Foz Coa twice and went to Canada do Inferno and Panascosa and enjoyed them both.
-The groups are always small, usually eight or fewer people.
+We visited the rock art in Foz Coa twice and went to Canada do Inferno and Panascosa, and enjoyed them both.
+The groups are always small, typically consisting of eight people or fewer.
 You’ll possibly encounter other groups during the tour, but there’s no need to worry—it never gets crowded.

 The guided tours cost 18 Euros per person (in 2025) and take place daily, during mornings or afternoons, depending on the site.
-Canada do Inferno, and Ribeira de Piscos are during the morning, while Panascosa is in the afternoon.
+Canada do Inferno and Ribeira de Piscos are held in the morning, while Panascosa is held in the afternoon.

 Canada do Inferno tour